 The thing was we only had so much time in Belfast and there was so much we wanted to do, the city itself has so much to see and then there is the Giant’s Causeway and the Carrick-a-rede rope bridge.
 We came across a tour called “Stones and Thrones” which covered not only the causeway, the rope bridge but also many of filming locations from Game Of Thrones.
 For us this was the perfect compromise… although the tour did end only 3 hours before our flight home, but that’s another story!

 The tour covered so much ground that we have decided to split it up into three posts covering the Game Of Thrones locations, Carrick-a-Rede and the Giant’s Causeway, so keep an eye out for those others as they were truly unforgettable.
 The tour itself was pretty relaxed and our guide informative but not patronising which is what we usually hate in a tour.
 We did on occasion feel a little rushed but we saw so much that it was understandable.
+If we had more time and when we did eventually return to Ireland for longer this would be part of a perfect Ireland road trip.

 If you fancy getting on this tour check out: www.stonesandthrones.com